themetalfleece/neogma-docs/md/index.md

         id: '1',
         name: 'John',
         age: 38,
-        RelatedNodesToAssociate: {
         /* --> assuming we're created an Orders Model and alias */
         Orders: {
-                attributes: [{
+            properties: [{
                 /* --> creates a new Order node with the following properties, and associates it with John */
                 id: '1',
                 status: 'confirmed'
             }],
             where: {
                 params: {
                     /* --> matches an Order node with the following id and associates it with John */
                     id: '2'
-                    }
                 }
             }
         }